 What is the True Object Test for Technology Companies

-Technology companies face many hurdles in this new eCommerce economy, including how to classify what you are selling.
+Technology companies face many hurdles in this new eCommerce economy, including how to classify a product or service that is sold.
 Is it tangible personal property (“TPP”) or is it a service?
 This simple question may seem easy to answer until you dive into the nuances that determine how your product is classified.
 This is known in the sales and use tax world as the True Object Test.
 In other words; how will the various states classify your particular product; as a service or as TPP?

 Of course the answer to that question is the most common response given in the sales tax world… it depends on the state.
 Specifically, it depends on the state into which you sell.
 Most states have a single set of rules, regulations and statutes that govern how a particular good or service will be taxed.
 For example, Texas has very few exemptions when it comes to technology goods and services.
 With the exception of the 80% taxable rule for certain data processing services, most goods and services one would consider in the realm of technology are going to be taxable.
 These include electronically downloaded software, Software as a Service (“SaaS”) and many others.
 Texas considers these to be a transfer of TPP and therefore subject to sales and use tax.
 California, on the other hand, generally does not tax SaaS or electronically downloaded software; they consider these to be nontaxable services.